Difference Between Hot Oil Treatment And Deep Conditioning

 Image: Shutterstock

-Hot oil treatment is essentially the application of a suitable oil to your hair.
+A hot oil treatment for hair can provide deep nourishment and strengthen hair strands.
+It is essentially the application of a suitable oil to your hair.
 Massaging your hair and scalp with hot oil enhances blood flow to the scalp and promotes hair health by increasing the nutrient supply to the hair follicles.
 A hot oil treatment helps protect the hair from damage, prevents dandruff, and keeps your hair moisturized.

 Benefits